Aliakbar Gulasan: Academic and early political career

 After successfully completing his studies at UKM in 1995, he became a lecturer at Universiti Malaysia Sabah (UMS) since November 1996.
-He was appointed as chairman of the Malaysian Cocoa Board on 1 July 2020 and served in this position until September 2021.
+He was appointed as Chairman of the Malaysian Cocoa Board on 1 July 2020 and served in this position until September 2021.

 Involvement in politics

 After the Malaysian Islamic Party leadership election, he was elected as a member of the PAS Central Working Committee representing Sabah as well as East Malaysia.

+In the 2025 Sabah state election, he contested the N16 Karambunai seat under Perikatan Nasional and won with a majority of 365 votes in an eleven-cornered contest, marking the first time a PAS candidate was elected to the Sabah State Legislative Assembly.